me3wallet/Me3-contracts/README.md

 | **Parameter** | **Type**  | **Description**                                                   |
 | ------------- | --------- | ----------------------------------------------------------------- |
 | `duration`    | _uint256_ | Calculates the Annual percentage result for a particular duration |

+## Avarta Storage

+The avarta storage contract is the DB of the Avarta protocol.
+It holds the getter and setter methods of the avarta protocol